Gregorio II Boncompagni

+Biography

+He was the eldest son of Ugo, 4th Duke of Sora and Duchess Maria Ruffo di Bagnara.

 He married Giustina Gallio (29 October 1644 – 21 July 1679) and then, when she died, he married Ippolita Ludovisi on 19 October 1681.
 The Boncompagni-Ludovisi union lasted until the French Revolution and included the development of the Archivio Boncompagni-Ludovisi held by The Vatican.

 Gregorio and Ippolita had six children: